hmuchalski/hmuchalski.github.io/teaching/syllabus-128A-2177.md

 # Course policies

-## Quiz make-up policy
+## LTA make-up policy

-If you know in advance that you will miss a quiz (first attempt), and have a valid reason that can be verified by a document (e.g. a doctor's letter, or a letter from an athlete's sports team coach), I will decide on an individual basis.
+If you know in advance that you will miss an LTA (first attempt), and have a valid reason that can be verified by a document (e.g. a doctor's letter, or a letter from an athlete's sports team coach), I will decide on an individual basis.
 Notify me as soon as you confirm that you will not be able to take an LTA and I will arrange an alternative date/time, and you will take it.

 ## Dropping the course
 Students may drop classes using the on-line system through Monday, September 12.
 Between September 13 and 19, the Drop/Withdrawal Form, signed by instructor and department chair is needed to drop a course but no record will be registered in student transcript.
 Serious and compelling drop period begins Tuesday, September 20 and ends on November 14.
 More details on [Admissions web pages](http://fresnostate.edu/studentaffairs/are/registration/add-drop-deadlines.html)